archatelain/code-for-eco-532/poly.md

 # A Gentle Introduction to Working with Data

-## Introduction
+## Why Are We Here?

 As for most scientific endeavors, the accumulation of knowledge in economics is based on a permanent "back and forth" movement between economic theory and empirical observations.
 Researchers typically:
 1. Observe an empirical pattern;
 2. Try to build a theory which explains this stylized fact;
 3. Empirically test the theory's predictions to confirm or invalidate their understanding of the phenomenon.

-Since the 1990s, the amount of data at our disposal has drastically increased, opening new avenues to find surprising stylized facts and test past theories.
-**In turn, this means you are more than likely to work with data at some point in your career as an economist.**
+Since the 1990s, the amount of data at our disposal has drastically increased, opening new avenues to find surprising stylized facts and test past theories. **In turn, this means you are more than likely to work with data at some point in your career as an economist.**

 Unsurprisingly, as more and more academics work with observational data, standards and best practices are progressively emerging to ensure the transparency and replicability of research papers.
-In fact, an increasing number of top journals require academics to provide detailed replication folders prior to publication (https://www.aeaweb.org/journals/policies/data-code).
-**In the future, you will need to meet these standards.**
+In fact, an increasing number of top journals require academics to provide detailed replication folders prior to publication (https://www.aeaweb.org/journals/policies/data-code). **In the future, you will need to meet these standards.**

 The purpose of this mini-lecture is to provide you with a gentle introduction to working with data in economics.
 In this course, you will:
 1. Find general advice on writing and thinking about code;
 2. Get a general overview of how an applied econometric project is structured;
 3. Learn to work with the simplest (and commonly used) statistical programming software, namely Stata.

 Note that this lecture is not intended as an econometrics course.
 Though a basic understanding of statistics is required, we will not spend time on econometric theory.
 Note also that this lecture does not pretend to be comprehensive.
 Among the material which is not covered,  several object-oriented programming languages have gained traction in the private sector as well as in academic circles (in particular Python and R), and you will likely stumble upon such languages during your education and career.
 In the Master in Economics, several courses are taught in R or Python, which will allow you to get acquainted with these languages.
 Keep in mind that most of the concepts and tips in this lecture may be transposed to more advanced programming languages.

 ## I. The Basics

 You get why you're here now.
 So how do we work with data?
 Well, if you're Rain Man, I guess you could use a piece of paper.
 For all the others, I would recommend to have a computer do the work for you.
 Open Stata to get started.

 > **What is Stata?**
 >